Vaccines and treatments for COVID-19: Safety after authorization

 Vaccine safety after authorization (pharmacovigilance)

-Once a vaccine has been authorized for use in Canada, we then monitor its safety and effectiveness (how well it works) in people.
+After a vaccine is authorized for use in Canada, we monitor its safety and effectiveness (how well it works) in people.
 This monitoring system is called post-market surveillance.

 During the COVID-19 pandemic, we're increasing: